Cumulocity-IoT/cumulocity-layered-map-widget-plugin/README.md

 ## Plugin versions
 Angular v 14.x
 WebSDK v 1016.0.x

-# Cumulocity widget plugin

-This is the Cumulocity module federation plugin.
-Plugins can be developed like any Cumulocity application, but can be used at runtime by other applications.
-Therefore, they export an Angular module which can then be imported by any other application.
-The exports are defined in `package.json`.

 **How to start**
 Change the target tenant and application you want to run this plugin on in the `package.json`.